The importance of magnification effects in galaxy-galaxy lensing: Magnification bias in halo-mass estimates

-Fig.\,\ref{pic:shearfit} is accompanied by Table~\ref{tab:shearfit} which lists the fitting parameters, the goodness-of-fit values, and the mass estimates for the different shear profiles.
+Table~\ref{tab:shearfit} accompanies Fig.\,\ref{pic:shearfit} and lists the fitting parameters, the goodness-of-fit values, and the mass estimates for the different shear profiles.
 The mean halo mass, in contrast to the shear amplitude, is larger for the high-redshift lenses when the same magnitude limit is applied.

-We quantify this bias in halo mass for fixed limiting magnitudes of lenses and sources, i.e., fixed \ads, and fixed redshifts as follows.
-Using the halo model as described above, we calculate the best mass estimate from the magnification-corrected shear profile.
-As could be seen in the previous sections, the relative change of the shear profile is typically of the order of a couple of percent.
-Therefore, we fix the scatter in the host halo mass \(\sigma_{\log m}\) and the slope of the mean number of satellite galaxies \(\beta\) to their best fit value in the magnification-corrected case.
-Then, we only fit the remaining two parameters \(m_\mathrm{th}\) and \(m_1\) to estimate the mass for the three remaining shear profiles, i.e., a shear profile with magnification of the sources only turned on, a profile with magnification of the lenses only turned on, and a shear profile with lens and source magnification turned on.
-Similar to the fractional shear difference (\ref{eq:sheardiff}), we define the bias of halo-mass estimates, inferred from \gt, by \eq{ \dM = \frac{\ev{m}_{\rm mle} - \ev{m}_{\rm mle}^\mathrm{nomagn}}{\ev{m}_{\rm mle}^\mathrm{nomagn}} \;. }
+We quantify this bias in halo mass for fixed limiting magnitudes of lenses and sources, which means fixed \ads, and fixed redshifts as follows.
+Using the halo model as described above, we calculated the best mass estimate from the magnification-corrected shear profile.
+As could be seen in the previous sections, the relative change of the shear profile is typically of the order of a couple of per cent.
+Therefore, we fixed the scatter in the host halo mass \(\sigma_{\log m}\) and the slope of the mean number of satellite galaxies \(\beta\) to their best fit value in the magnification-corrected case.
+Then, we only fitted the remaining two parameters \(m_\mathrm{th}\) and \(m_1\) to estimate the mass for the three remaining shear profiles, meaning a shear profile with magnification of the sources only turned on, a profile with magnification of the lenses only turned on, and a shear profile with lens and source magnification turned on.
+Similar to the fractional shear difference (\ref{eq:sheardiff}), we define the bias of halo-mass estimates, inferred from \gt, by \eq{ \dM = \frac{\ev{m}_\mathrm{mle} - \ev{m}_\mathrm{mle}^\mathrm{nomagn}}{\ev{m}_\mathrm{mle}^\mathrm{nomagn}} \;. }